-Global shared job hardware can be used by all workspaces in your Continuous Delivery for PE installation.
+All workspaces in your Continuous Delivery for Puppet Enterprise (PE) installation can use global shared job hardware.
 The root user or a super user must set up these special job hardware servers in the root console.

 Make sure your Continuous Delivery user role

-role in PE includes the permission to
+in PE has permission to run the

 A sample Puppetfile entry:

-- The Puppetfile for the production environment on the PE primary server that manages the agent nodes you've selected as job hardware
+- The Puppetfile for the production environment on the PE primary server that manages the agent nodes you've selected as job hardware.

-mod 'puppetlabs-cd4pe_jobs', '1.5.0'
+mod 'puppetlabs-cd4pe_jobs', '1.6.0'

-puppet code deploy production --waitto deploy the updated code to the production environment:
+puppet code deploy production --waitto deploy the updated code to the production environment.

 - Add the

-- In the root console, click Hardware.
+- In the Continuous Delivery for PE root console, click Hardware.

-Next, assign all your global shared job hardware servers to the
+Assign all your global shared job hardware servers to the